A Phenomenological Approach to Interactive Knot Diagrams

 What remains to be discussed is the choice of distance $d_\gamma$.
 Intuitively, it might seem fine to simply use the Euclidian distance between two intersections in space

 and indeed this works in most situations.
-The problem arises when the user attempts to make a legal Reidemeister 3 move and it becomes clear that $d_\gamma$ thus defined is not a metric on $[0,1]^2$ as the three time point pairs coalesce into a single intersection in space.
+The problem arises when the user attempts to make a legal Reidemeister 3 move and the three time point pairs coalesce into a single intersection in space.
 In the exact frame the move occurs, the three pairs are so close to each other in ambient space that they will end up matched to essentially a random other one.
 If one is bent on using spatial distances, the (almost-everywhere existent) tangent vector of the strand going over may be included in $d_\gamma$.
 Instead we can more aptly use the fact that spatially intersecting points remain far apart in terms of parameter space, while being close to their previous frame.
 Thus we arrive at a periodic curve time distance

 It ensures that both intersections viewed as angles on the curve will not move by much and thus also stay in the same location.
 Instead of $\sin(\pi \cdot x)$, any other continuous function strictly increasing on $[0,0.5)$ and symmetric about $0.5$ will do as well.
 When executing the described procedure with this metric, intersections can be correctly mapped not just through planar isotopy moves but also legal Reidemeister 1, 2 \& 3 moves.
 It does however not safeguard against attempted Reidemeister-like illegal moves, which we will treat now.